Valentin Parmon (Russia)

 - Graduated from Moscow Institute of Physics and Technology in 1972.
 PhD in Physical and Mathematical Sciences in 1975.
 Doctor of Chemistry since 1985.
 Professor since 1989.
 Full member of the Russian Academy of Sciences since 1997.
 Member of several scientific and expert councils at RAS, Ministry of Education and Science, and Federal Agency for Scientific Organizations of Russia.
 Member of the European Academy of Sciences since 2012.

-- From 1995 to 2015, director and currently research advisor at the Institute of Catalysis under the Siberian Branch of the Russian Academy of Sciences.
+- From 1995 to 2015, director at the Institute of Catalysis under the Siberian Branch of the Russian Academy of Sciences.
+And currently is Head of the Siberian Branch of the Russian Academy of Sciences.
 Dr. Parmon is a lecturer at Novosibirsk State University, a member of the Presidium of RAS and its Siberian Branch, and a member of the Presidium of the Mendeleev Russian Chemical Society.
 He is also a member of the Scientific Advisory Board at Skolkovo Foundation since 2010 and an Honorary Citizen of Novosibirsk Region, Russia.
 Laureate of the Russian National Prize for Science and Technology (2009).

 - A specialist in the area of catalysis and photo catalysis, chemical kinetics in condensed environments, chemical radio spectroscopy, chemical energy transformation methods, non-traditional and renewable energy sources and thermodynamics of non-equilibrium processes.